-Suscol Council is located in the Napa Valley, believed to be one of the oldest inhabited areas in North America.
-There is, however, no longer a land-based tribe in this county, due to historical mass relocation and detrimental exposure to diseases.
+Suscol Intertribal Council is located in the Napa Valley, believed to be one of the oldest inhabited areas in North America.
+There is, however, no longer a land-based tribe in this county due to historical mass relocation and detrimental exposure to diseases.

 Suscol is the name of a Patwin village site that was being desecrated in the early 1970's.
-During this time "Suscol Indian Council" formed to stop that desecration and was instrumental in starting what is now the Native American Heritage Commission in Sacramento.
-They developed California state-wide protocols for handling Native American remains and archeological sites.
+During this time, the "Suscol Indian Council" formed to stop that desecration and was instrumental in starting what is now the Native American Heritage Commission in Sacramento.
+They developed state-wide protocols for handling Native American remains and archeological sites.

 In the Patwin language, one of the tribes whose traditional territory makes up a part of the Napa Valley, the word Suscol means "wet and green," describing the marshy lands of the southern crossing freeway south of Napa city.